Secure your spot on the trip and book now by paying your deposit of USD 1500$/person. Contact us if you wish to be added on the waiting list instead.

 In other words: it is your responsibility to alert us of any dietary requirements, restrictions, allergies and needs, when you sign up.

 We do realize our prices seem high.
 However, when compared to many other tours to the region, we are actually comparatively priced when you take into account that our trips include all meals (and vegan to boot!) and drinks, all the tips for drivers and local guides, and many other extras like a amenities/essentials bag, a free laundry day, the support of 2 full time tour leaders (most tours have only one), and, finally, the chance to travel with author and animal advocate Colleen Patrick-Goudreau.

-It’s also worth noting that there aren’t many 100% fully vegan tours to Alsace.
-We may be the only one!
-Veganism is still somewhat of a new concept in France.
+It’s also worth noting that there aren’t many 100% fully vegan tours to Tuscany.
+Veganism is still somewhat of a new concept in Italy, despite their cuisine being very vegetarian-friendly at its base.
 Our trip cost does factor in the lengthy and hard work done with all our hotels, restaurants and local partners in educating and preparing them for our visit (meals, advocacy, toiletries, etc), which is far beyond any tasks that other tour companies are faced with.
 This work begins several months before the trip, and approaches full-time hours around 2-3 months prior to the trip’s start date.